Trump orders federal retirement money invested in Chinese equities to be pulled

 Scalia wants a response by Wednesday.

-The move is likely to rachet up tensions between the U.S. and China and the terms of their Phase One trade deal.
+The move is likely to rachet up tensions between the U.S. and China as the terms of their Phase One trade deal come under scrutiny.